Sreyan88/ZS-Data-Science-Challenge-Interviewbit-/README.md

 ### Public Leaderboard - 256 (Could just make 2 submissions)

-### This is also my first attempt towards using hyperopt for hyperparameter tuning and using H2O AutoML for modelling
+### This is also my first attempt towards using hyperopt for hyperparameter tuning and using H2O AutoML for modelling.